levilansing/mudpuppy/Docs/DataObjects.md

 ##Custom Queries

-For more complex queries, to encourge proper security practices, the Database class requires you to use prepared statements.
+Please use the built in fetch methods whenever possible, however, for more complex queries that cannot be built using fetch conditions, to encourge proper security practices, the Database class requires you to use prepared statements.

 In the `Mudpuppy\Database` class: